skienzmatishun/rippreport/content/p/halloween-characters/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County politicians used straight-ticket voting tricks to hide their long track record of greed and self-serving land deals.
+Records reveal how powerful insiders pocketed public funds while keeping their cozy seats safe from local voters.
+  Discover how the whole corrupt machine keeps its mask on.
 ---
 Sen. Tripp Pittman and the State Representatives Faust, and Randy Davis, INDICTED, did very little in the last 11 years, as far as representing their constituents.